mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Contingency
 In philosophy and logic, contingency is the status of propositions that are neither true under every possible valuation (i.e. not tautologies), nor false under every possible valuation (i.e. not contradictions).
 A contingent proposition is neither necessarily true nor necessarily false.

+## Decidability
+In logic, a true/false decision problem is decidable if there exists an effective method for deriving the correct answer.

+In 1929, Mojżesz Presburger showed that the first-order theory of the natural numbers with addition and equality (now called Presburger arithmetic) is decidable and gave an algorithm that could determine if a given sentence in the language was true or false.

+Zeroth-order logic (propositional logic) is decidable, whereas first-order and higher-order logic are not.

+Logical systems are decidable if membership in their set of logically valid formulas (or theorems) can be effectively determined.

 ## Deductive system
 A deductive system for a logic, aka a *deductive apparatus* or *a logic*, is a set of logical axioms (or axiom schemata) and inference rules that are used to derive theorems within that system, and that determine which sequences of formulas constitute valid proofs.